This page is not available in English as this course is given in Swedish.

 Bruchim habaim, welcome!

-Click here to see a compilation of all courses in Hebrew that the school offers for the fall semester of 2025.
+Click here to see a compilation of all courses in Hebrew that the school offers for the spring semester of 2026.

 Course structure